Connecting Americans with trusted lenders since 2024

 Last updated: July 5, 2026

 Payday lending is regulated at the state level, not federally — so whether a lender can offer one, and at what cost, depends entirely on where you live.
 This guide summarizes the current legal landscape, sourced from the National Conference of State Legislatures (NCSL).
+For the big-picture numbers, see our 2026 payday lending data breakdown.

 The Short Version

-29 states currently allow payday-style lending under state-specific rate and term rules.
-18 states plus the District of Columbia effectively prohibit high-cost payday loans, mainly through a rate cap around 36% APR — a threshold that makes traditional payday-loan pricing unprofitable to offer.
+27 states currently allow payday-style lending under state-specific rate and term rules.
+23 states plus the District of Columbia effectively prohibit high-cost payday loans, mainly through a rate cap around 36% APR — a threshold that makes traditional payday-loan pricing unprofitable to offer.

 States That Allow Payday Lending